The Use of Budesonide for the Treatment of Active Ulcerative Colitis

 weeks) will also be conducted to assess disease activity and adverse events.

-The goal of this study is to determine whether combination therapy using oral and topical
+The goal of this study is to determine whether combination therapy using oral budesonide and

-budesonide will result in the induction of remission in patients with active extensive
+topical hydrocortisone will result in the induction of remission in patients with active

-ulcerative colitis.
-Further, we aim to show that combination therapy is better tolerated and
+extensive ulcerative colitis.
+Further, we aim to show that combination therapy is better

 Eligibility